spolanyev/microservices/README.md

 # About

-The idea came to me when I received a [test task](https://github.com/spolanyev/testJagaad) in PHP to implement an application that retrieves a list of cities from one API and then obtains weather forecasts for those cities from another API.
-At the time, I had already implemented a command-line program in Rust (it was another [test task](https://github.com/spolanyev/testElastio)), which obtains weather forecasts for a city.
-I thought that it may be used as a microservice in a new application.
+The idea came to me when I was given a [test assignment](https://github.com/spolanyev/testJagaad) in PHP to implement an application that retrieves a list of cities from one API and then retrieves weather forecasts for those cities from another API.
+At the time, I had already implemented a console application in Rust (another [test assignment](https://github.com/spolanyev/testElastio)) that retrieved weather forecasts for a city.
+I thought it could be used as a microservice in a new application.

-I added typical microservice infrastructure, such as RabbitMQ for communication between microservices and ELK for log analyzing and visualizing.
+I added typical microservice infrastructure such as RabbitMQ for inter-microservice communication and ELK for log analysis and visualization.
 I then packaged it all in Docker containers.

 | Microservice                        | Engine        | Codename      |
 |-------------------------------------|---------------|---------------|